-NFP 599 NFP Leadership Project (6)
+NFP 599 Not-for-Profit Leadership Project (6)

-Capstone course incorporates various perspectives of the core and the focus area.
+Capstone course incorporates various perspectives of the core and focus area.
 Requires a real-life project that is approved by the focus area advisor.
 Example projects for this area include: a grant proposal for an NFP organization, a strategic plan that includes a marketing and financial plan, and a board or volunteer retreat plan with specific goals outlined.
-Prerequisite: All other NFP and MLD courses.
+Prerequisites: All other NFP and MLD courses.